-Organisational Structure and Supply Chain
+Organisational Structure and Supply Chains

 High Risk Activities

 b.
 Policies: The Human Resources Team in general are responsible for making sure that all Company policies are fully compliant with UK employment legislation and that all policies are reviewed at least every two years.
-All policies are available to the Company’s employees via the Company intranet and in hard copy.
+All policies are available to the Company’s employees via the Company intranet or hard copy.